 A STA shall not transmit an MPDU in a VHT format PPDU to a STA that exceeds the maximum MPDU

-length capability indicated in the VHT Capability element.
+length capability indicated in the VHT Capability element most recently received from the recipient STA.

+NOTE—An A-MSDU that meets the A-MSDU length limit for transmission in a VHT PPDU may exceed the A-MSDU length limit for an HT PPDU and thus not be retransmitted in an HT PPDU.

 Modify the paragraph starting at PAG 862 L10 of REVmbD9.1

 Support for the reception of an A-MSDU, where the A-MSDU is carried in a QoS data MPDU with Ack Policy